 This week in Husker history

 The week of Nov.
-11-17, looking back in stretches of years divisible by five:
+11-17, looking back in five-year intervals:

 1892: Kansas two first-half touchdowns hold up for a 12-0 Jayhawk win in Lincoln.